2009 Imola Formula Two round

 The 2009 Imola Formula Two round was the seventh and penultimate round of the 2009 FIA Formula Two Championship season.
 It was held on 19 and 20 September 2009 at Autodromo Enzo e Dino Ferrari at Imola, Italy.
 The first race was won by Kazim Vasiliauskas, with Mirko Bortolotti and Andy Soucek also on the podium.
 The second race was won by Andy Soucek, with Robert Wickens and Miloš Pavlović also on the podium.
-Soucek's third place in race one earned him the championship, as Wickens and Mikhail Aleshin had insufficient points to overhaul the Spaniard's point tally.
+Soucek's third place in race one earned him the championship, as Wickens and Mikhail Aleshin had insufficient points to overhaul the Spaniard's points tally.